Is your free trial marketing strategy paying off?

 For those last two options, you can easily use OptinMonster to show the right offer to each group of users.
 If you’ve segmented your email list as suggested above, you’ll be sending different emails to uncommitted and inactive users.

-In each email, include a link subscribers can follow to take up your offer, then use OptinMonster’s referrer detection feature to show a targeted popup coupon campaign depending on which link they follow.
+In each email, include a link that subscribers can follow to take up your offer, then use OptinMonster’s referrer detection feature to show a targeted popup coupon campaign depending on which link they follow.

 19. Include Cancellations in Your Strategy